sam-klok/ConsoleNet48CSharp9Test/readme.txt

-Playing with new version c# 9.0 and standard .Net Framework 4.8 in Visual Studio 19
+Playing with new version c# 9.0 and standard .Net Framework 4.8 in Visual Studio 19 I used Visual Studio 2019 v16.11.19 to create this solution.

 Because Properties -> Advanced -> Language version is NOT working in VS 2019, use hack below.